pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

 ## Back to the Formula

-So any number that has a remainder of 0 after dividing it by 7 is going to stay that way if you multiply it by 2.
+So any number that has a remainder of 0 after dividing it by 7 is going to stay that way if you multiply it by 3.

-What's nice is that any number with a remainder of *1* after dividing it by 5 is going to have a remainder of *2* after you multiply it by 2.
+What's nice is that any number with a remainder of *1* after dividing it by 5 is going to have a remainder of *3* after you multiply it by 3.

 Try it: 6 has a remainder of 1 after dividing it by 5.
-6 * 2 = 12.
-12 has a remainder of 2.
+6 * 3 = 18.
+18 divided by 5 has a remainder of 3.

-So if we found a number with a remainder of 1 after dividing it by 5, and a remainder of 0 after dividing it by 7, we could multiply that number by 2 and we'd be all set.
+So if we found a number with a remainder of 1 after dividing it by 5, and a remainder of 0 after dividing it by 7, we could multiply that number by 3 and we'd be all set.

+## Finding Zero-Remainder Numbers

+A number that has a remainder of 0 when you divide it by 7 is a number that's made of sevens.
+(Think of the Lego blocks.)
+7 * 1, maybe, or 7 * 2, or, well, 7 * anything.
+They'll all work.

+Call this number 7x.

+What we need is a case where 7x has a remainder of 1 when divided by 5.

+7 * 1 (or 7) has a remainder of 2 as far as 5 is concerned.

+7 * 2 (or 14) has a remainder of 4 as far as 5 is concerned.

+Wanna bet 7 * 3 has a remainder of 6 as far as 5 is concerned?

+7 * 3 = 21, which after dividing by 5 has a remainder of...
+1.

+Well, it turns out it *does* have a remainder of 6, but 6 is actually bigger than 5, so your remainder has gotten bigger than the Lego blocks it's supposed to be the remainder of!
+And that's fine.
+Just add another 5-block.
+For 7 * 2 (or 14) we used 2 of our 5-blocks to get 10, with a remainder of 4.
+For 7 * 3, we thought we were going to be able to just add another 5-block (to get 15), but it turns out that the "21 has a remainder of 6 when dividing by 5" part means your remainder is too big, which means 15 isn't big enough, so you need to add another 5-block.
+Which gets you to 20, and then you can see the remainder is 1.

+Remainder of 6 really means remainder of 1, when you're dividing by 5.

+It's kinda like... we know the remainder will be 1 (after dividing by 5) if the remainder is 1, 6, 11, etc. Or... *any number that itself has a remainder of 1 after dividing by 5.*

+## Build the Formula

+So 7 * 3 has a remainder of 0 after dividing by 7...

+> No kidding, dumbass!

+...and a remainder of 1 after dividing by 5.
+Perfect!
+Multiply it by 3 and we're halfway there!

+7 * 3 * 3 = 63

+It checks out: remainder of 0 for 7, remainder of 3 for 5.

+Our answer = 3 * (numberThatHasRemainder1for5and0For7) +

 ...in which the first part, the "1", is "the remainder after you divide our number by 5" and the second part, the "0",